 - The party took an oath in criminal proceedings either verbally or in writing

 - While the individual was under oath, they knowingly made false statements

 The state will commonly file charges for committing perjury after an individual makes false statements while testifying in a criminal case.
 A Marquette perjury attorney could investigate the cause of the arrest to determine the best action for the defense.

 A conviction can have severe consequences depending on the nature of the matter in which the alleged perjury occurred.
 According to the Michigan Penal Code § 750.423, any person who willfully makes false statements under oath can be charged with perjury.
 Charges can also result from unlawfully and knowingly signing a legal document and making false declarations.
 An individual whom the court convicts for perjury faces up to 15 years of imprisonment.

 A person can also face sentencing and adverse consequences for attempting to induce another party to commit perjury.
 Under the Michigan Penal Code § 750.483a, an individual who withholds testimony or attempts to retaliate against other parties for testifying can also face a criminal conviction and harsh penalties.

 A criminal conviction can mean spending up to ten years in prison and fines of up to $10,000.
-A perjury lawyer in Marquette understands the high stakes of a perjury conviction and could help strategize a solid defense strategy.
+A seasoned Upper Peninsula criminal defense lawyer understands the high stakes of a perjury conviction and could help strategize a solid defense strategy.